requireiot/MySoilSensorESP32/README.md

 The capacitive soil sensors commonly available on Aliexpress or Amazon mostly use an NE555 chip that only works down to 3.0V, whereas the ESP32 itself will still work when the battery voltage is as low as 2.5V, so I replaced the NMOS NE555 with the CMOS version ILC555D, which work down to 2.0V.
+I also bypassed the voltage regulator on the sensor board.

 ## MQTT messages

-The device publishes to an MQTT topic that includes its own hostname:
+The device publishes to MQTT topics that include its own hostname:
-- to <code>soil/__hostname__/debug</code> it publishes a JSON string with various internal parameters, such as battery voltage, Wifi quality, uptime etc., once every 12 hours
+- to <code>soil/__hostname__/debug</code> it publishes a JSON string with various internal parameters, such as battery voltage, uptime etc., once every 12 hours
 - to <code>soil/__hostname__/state</code> it publishes a JSON string with measurement results, once every hour
+- to <code>soil/__hostname__/wifi</code> it publishes a JSON string with some performance metrics, such as Wifi quality, the time needed to connect to the Wifi access point, etc., once every hour
 - it subscribes to <code>soil/__hostname__/ota</code> to enable over-the-air updates (see below)
+- it subscribes to <code>soil/__hostname__/config</code> to receive a JSON-format string enable to change some operating parameters (see source code for details)

 For example, my device has the hostname `esp32-D80270`, so it will publish to `soil/esp32-D80270/state` etc.

 ## Over-the-air update

 The device supports OTA firmware updates, despite the fact that it is in deep sleep most of the time.
 How?
-When it wakes up, it subscribes MQTT topic
+When it wakes up, it subscribes to MQTT topic
 <code>soil/__hostname__/ota</code> (see above), and if it finds a retained message
-with the payload of `1`or `ON`, it will enable ArduinoOTA and wait for an upload of new firmware, instead of going to sleep.
-It also changes the topic to `OFF`.
+with the payload of `1` or `ON`, it enables ArduinoOTA and waits for an upload of new firmware, instead of going to sleep.
+It also deletes the topic to acknowledge that it has received the command.

 To perform an OTA firmware update,
 1. compile your code for the target that has "-ota" in its name (look at `platformio.ini` and adjust the IP address or device hostname to match your conguration)
-1. publish a retained message for topic <code>soil/__hostname__/ota</code> with the payload of 'ON' For my device `esp32-D80270`, with my home automation server named `ha-server`, I run the following shell comand: <br>
- `mosquitto_pub -h ha-server -r -t "soil/esp32-D80270/ota" -m "ON"`
+1. publish a retained message for topic <code>soil/__hostname__/ota</code> with the payload of 'ON' For my device `esp32-D80270`, I run the following shell comand on the home automation server: <br> `mosquitto_pub -r -t "soil/esp32-D80270/ota" -m "ON"`
-1. wait for the item to revert to OFF.
-I watch it with a tool like MQTT Explorer, or run this shell command repeatedly <br/> `mosquitto_sub -h ha-server -t "soil/esp32-D80270/ota"`
+1. wait for the item to disappear.
+I watch it with a tool like [MQTT Explorer](https://mqtt-explorer.com/), or run this shell command repeatedly <br/> `mosquitto_sub -t "soil/esp32-D80270/ota"`
 1. upload your firmware via Platformio

 ## Power consumption and battery life

-### Power saving considerations

-Minimize deep sleep power consumption:
-  - a bare ESP32-WROOM module is better than a development module -- probably due to the voltage regulator and USB interfaces on those modules
-  - if a voltage regulator is needed, then use a LDO voltage regulator with low quiescent current -- I found the HT7833 works well
-  - alternatively, power the device directly from two AA or AAA batteries -- in this case, you may need to modify the soil sensors as described above
-  - the soil sensors are *powered* by GPIO pins, which are turned off during sleep

-Minimize the duration of active Wifi during a wake period:
-  - try to reconnect to Wifi using previously established SSID, IP and channel number, which are cached in RTC memory

-Power consumption, during deep sleep, with a bare ESP32-WROOM, powered from 2x AAA battery is **14µA**.

 ### Wake time

-As explained above, the time the mdule stays awake each measurement cycle is important for overall power consumption, so I investigated the wake time in some detail.
+As explained above, the time the module stays awake each measurement cycle is important for overall power consumption, so I investigated the wake time in some detail.

-I build several of these units, so connected directly to the Wifi access point ( a AVM Fritzbox 7530), and some via a Wifi repeater (a Fritz Repeater 1200ax), over a distance of 3-5m, through a massive outer brick wall ( or maybe through a window).
+I built several of these units, some connected directly to the Wifi access point (a AVM Fritzbox 7530), and some via a Wifi repeater (a Fritz Repeater 1200ax), over a distance of 3-5m, through a massive outer brick wall (or maybe through a window).

 On average, the wake time is about **400 ms** for all units.
 Now and then, maybe once or twice a day, the wake time is much larger, above **1000 ms**.
-This appears to happen mostly when the Wifi access point has switched to a adifferent Wifi channel.
-When I configured my access point to use a fixed Wifi channel, these long wake time events could no longer be observed,
+This appears to happen mostly when the Wifi access point has switched to a a different Wifi channel.
+When I configured my access point to use a fixed Wifi channel, these long wake time events could no longer be observed.

 ### Actual power consumption

 These factors contribute to power consumption or battery drain, in decreasing order of importance:
-1. the self-discharge of the batteries, according to [[1]](http://www.gammon.com.au/power), about 35 µA or **0.84 mAh** per day (for AAA batteries)
+1. the self-discharge of the AAA batteries, according to [[1]](http://www.gammon.com.au/power), about 35 µA or **0.84 mAh** per day
+1. deep sleep, at ~14 µA or **0.34 mAh** per day
-2. wake time with WiFi on, up to 130 mA x ~400ms per wakeup every hour, or **0.39 mAh** per day
+1. wake time with WiFi ON, 130 mA x ~300ms per wakeup or **0.26 mAh** per day
-3. deep sleep, at ~14 µA or **0.34 mAh** per day
-4. the voltage divider for battery monitoring, bringing the 3.0V or 4.5V battery voltage down to the 2.5V accepted by the ESP32 ADC, at 2x 470 kOhm, or **0.08 mAh** per day
+1. wake time, with WiFi OFF, 50 mA x ~300ms per wakeup or **0.10 mAh** per day

+We have brought the design to the point where overall power consumption is dominated by the self-dischange of the Alkaline batteries, so there is no point in attempting to further optimize the power consumption of the processor module.

+## Analog-to-digital conversion with the ESP32

+The ADC on the ESP32 module has a bad reputation, there are many websites and forum posts that document its bad linearity and high noise level.
+For this application, the inferior performance is acceptable, because we are not attempting to make high precision measurements, just give an indication of "soil is ok" vs "soil is too dry".

+## Lessons learned

+### Outside my control

+The performance of the device, in terms of power consumption or battery life, depends of course on the design of the device itself and the design decisions I made (processor, program flow, etc.), but also on external factors that I cannot control.
+For example, power consumption depends on wake time, which is the aggregate of
+* the time between turning on sensor power, and measuring the sensor voltage -- I chose *100ms*, which appears to be enough for the sensor voltage to settle
+* the time to re-connect to the Wifi access point, using stored information about WiFi channel, SSID etc -- this takes about *160ms* most of the time, but sometimes can take as much as 2-3s
+* the time to look up the IP address for the MQTT broker, usually *20-40ms*
+* the time to connect to the MQTT broker, mostly *30ms*, but sometimes up to *500ms*, which I can't explain
+* the time to send MQTT messages -- I can influence this, by deciding how much information to send
+* the time to disconnect from the Wifi access point -- mostly about *20ms*, but sometimes as high as *130ms*, which I can't explain

+### Almost easy

+I found it fairly easy to create a first version of the code that sort of worked most of the time.
+Then I began to notice the rough edges, and it took a lot of time to get those fixed:
+* *easy*: making measurements and reporting them via MQTT. *Harder*: get the measurements to be less jittery, and less affected by varying current consumption due to WiFi activity
+* allow configuration changes via MQTT, and acknowledge the command by deleting the topic. *Easy*: get it to work most of the time, with occasional loss of a message. *Harder*: make it work every time, by inserting delays here and there, without a massive increase in the overall wake time